 We celebrate Mother’s Day to honor the accomplishments of the women in our life.
 It’s also a time to cherish the relationship between child and mother.
-But why do we celebrate Mother’s Day?
+But who created the American tradition of Mother’s Day, and how do other countries celebrate it?
 It seems like a regular calendar event, but Mother’s Day only recently became a recognized and practiced tradition around the globe.
 (And no, it wasn’t created by Hallmark.)

 See more Spoonful of Comfort Mother’s Day Content